 India records single-day spike of 66,999 COVID-19 cases; Takes country's tally to nearly 2.4 million

+India records single-day spike of 66,999 COVID-19 cases taking country's tally to nearly 2.4 million

 New Delhi, Aug 13: Union Health Ministry on Thursday said that India's COVID-19 tally jumped by 66,999 new cases, highest single-day spike, which pushed the number of cases to nearly 2.4 million.